waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Stuck Navigator Agent Idea:** Create an agent that suggests alternative short-term navigation goals when the player gets stuck in a loop.
 It could analyze the map for safe, unexplored areas to break the cycle.
 - **Multi-Stage Navigation Agent Idea:** Create an agent to plan a sequence of intermediate goals for complex navigation puzzles like spinner mazes, taking map data and a log of failed paths as input.
+- **Spinner Physics Data Collection:** The `spinner_maze_solver`'s simulation is inaccurate.
+I need to manually trigger each spinner in this maze and record its actual entry and exit points.
+This data is required to build a correct physics model and fix the tool.

 # VIII.
 Fossil Quest - Hypotheses Log